-Project Prioritization
+Funding Decisions and Project Prioritization

-Awards will be prioritized among proposals and applicants meeting Program eligibility requirements ("Eligible Proposals").
-Evaluation will score the Eligible Proposal in three areas: Technical/Operational, Financial and Broadband Development Impact.
+Should the volume of applications received exceed the targeted funds not yet awarded to earlier projects, awards will be prioritized among eligible projects.
+Evaluation will score the eligible proposal in three areas: Technical/Operational, Financial and Broadband Development Impact.